yoshuawuyts/wasm-http-tools/README.md

 ## Explainer

-This crate contains tools to enable Wasm Components to function over HTTP.
+This crate contains tools to enable Wasm Components to be called over HTTP.
 This should make it possible to convert WIT definitions into working HTTP APIs with little effort.
 Think: automatic SDK generation, and less [remote objects](https://en.wikipedia.org/wiki/Distributed_object).
 This means there will be some limitations: the only functions we'll be able to map over HTTP will be fallible, asynchronous functions.
 When executed remotely these functions